-They’re also big supporters of social and emotional learning in students.
-Moreover, they make sure teachers and schools set goals and monitor progress.
+The organization is also a big supporter of social and emotional learning in students.
+Moreover, Learning Forward makes sure teachers and schools set goals and monitor progress.

 Learning Forward offers tiered options for membership, including individual and district options.
-Also, they receive funding from foundations and corporate sponsors.
+Also, it receives funding from foundations and corporate sponsors.

 Khan Academy has a simple mission: “provide a free, world-class education for anyone, anywhere.”

-The online academy partners with NASA, The Museum of Modern Art, MIT, and others to provide up-to-date information to students.
+The online academy partners with institutions such as NASA, The Museum of Modern Art, MIT, and others to provide up-to-date information in numerous content areas for students.
 The Khan Academy program started as a home-based tutoring program and now serves millions worldwide.

 Khan’s courses support early learners as well as adults in math, science, engineering, computing, art, humanities, economics, and finance.
 They also provide support for test prep, college admissions, careers, and personal finance.